 A note on deleting an email address

 If you’ve been using your email for a long time, remember that you have probably used it to register for services and sign into everything from bill pay features to one-hit-wonder apps that you no longer use.
 When you get rid of your Gmail account, you will no longer receive updates or reminders from any of these accounts.
-Some of the accounts may no longer function if they cannot find a responsive email address, which means you may have to change your account info or create a new account.
+Some accounts may no longer function if they cannot find a responsive email address, which means you may have to change your account info or create a new account.
 In other words, get ready for some cleanup work after your old email is gone.

 - How to change your Gmail password